-Start by using the Audience Overlap tool to create a list of sites that your audience visits.
+Start by using the Audience Overlap tool to create a list of sites your audience visits.
 Then, toggle to the list view, select up to 10 sites, and run the sites through Alexa’s Competitor Keyword Matrix.

 2. Create a buyer persona for your ideal customer

-If you need help with creating a persona, use this free downloadable buyer persona template to walk you through the process.
+If you need help creating a persona, use this free downloadable buyer persona template to walk you through the process.

 3. Identify market segment opportunities.